laktek/punch2/README.md

     -- (dev should show helpful error page, build should fail)
 * CSP header middleware
 * ability to import .ts files directly in script tags
-* Publish to JSR (so it can be imported for customization)
 * punch upgrade command
 * Support svg optimizations (https://github.com/noahbald/oxvg)